 • During the first days in Cusco, eat light and drink lots of water; Coca tea will help.

-Where To Book Salkantay Trek In Cusco?
+Where to book the Salkantay Trek tour in Cusco?

 Machu Picchu is the most important tourist destination in South America and Peru; we have limited entrances to this Sanctuary.
 We have 2 train companies, Aguas Calientes town and Machu Picchu, which receive thousands of visitors daily.
 You must always book your tour in advance to consider these and other factors.